PeaKend/Ceo-In-A-Day/README.md

 # CEO In A Day

-### This game is archived and i dont plan to continue it.
+### This game is archived and i dont plan to continue development.

 Would you run your way to the top?